 How to Use Continuous Feedback to Motivate Millennial Employees

-Continuous feedback is not a one-way conversation.
+Continuous feedback, as part of continuous performance management is not a one-way conversation.
 Continuous feedback is all about creating a meaningful dialogue between employer and employee.
 32% of millennials said they don’t like it when they aren’t given a chance to share their own thoughts during feedback sessions.
 What they instead desire is for their manager to act as a coach, providing valuable and constructive feedback while listening to their concerns and ideas.

 Regular feedback, whether through technology (such as real-time feedback sharing apps), weekly one-to-ones or monthly check-ins, all provide a space for open dialogue.
 Setting aside a small amount of time every week will help to ensure that your millennial employees feel that they’re being listened to, which is great for morale and even better for motivation.

 Feedback and Training as a Benefit